confluentinc/confluent-kubernetes-examples/security/using-cert-manager/README.md

 When you provide TLS certificates, CFK takes the provided files and configures Confluent components accordingly.

 For each component, the following TLS certificate information should be provided:
-- The certificate authorities for the component to trust, including the authorites used to issue server certificates for any Confluent component cluster.
+- The certificate authorities for the component to trust, including the authorities used to issue server certificates for any Confluent component cluster.
 These are required so that peer-to-peer communication (e.g. between Kafka Brokers) and communication between components (e.g. from Connect workers to Kafka) will work.
 - The component’s server certificate (public key)
 - The component’s server private key